-The school fees are far lower than at the ASA reflecting its much broader client base.
-Here they range from $40 to $100 (£30 to £75) per month depending upon the intensity of education required by the students.
+The school fees are far lower than at the ASA, reflecting its much broader client base.
+Here they range from $40 to $100 per month, depending upon the intensity of education the students require.

 This is the Lycee Francais International Marcel Pagnol.
 It has been providing a first-class education to French-speaking students for many years.

 Like the ASA, it is located in central Asunción.

 The curriculum followed is the French one, as is the school year.
 Once again, all school grades are catered for.

 In terms of fees, the school is roughly equal to the Pan American at a cost of $60 to $100 per month.

 For expats with children who are more comfortable in French than English, it would prove an excellent alternative to English language schools.

 You can also find good quality private schools away from Asunción, but they usually require fluency in Spanish.